jamesfalkner/jw18-lab/fault-tolerance.md

 EOF
 ~~~

+|**NOTE:** The above `cat` command sends its output directly to `oc create -f -` which reads it and stores it internally.
+The command never creates a file on-disk.
+To verify it was created properly you can always fetch it with `oc get routerule/inventory-v1-route -o yaml`

 Now, add the circuit breaker by creating an Istio [Destination Policy](https://istio.io/docs/concepts/traffic-management/rules-configuration.html#destination-policies) which
 is used to create circuit breakers: